peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>obj</code> - <p>The parameter <code>obj</code> is an arbitrary object, which can be
- null. </p><p><b>NOTE:</b> For security reasons, whenever possible, an application should not base this parameter on user input or other externally supplied data, and whenever possible, the application should limit this parameter's inputs to types specially handled by this method (such as <code>
- int</code> or <code>string</code>) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
+ null. </p><p><b>NOTE:</b> For security reasons, whenever possible, an application should not base this parameter on user input or other externally supplied data unless the application limits this parameter's inputs to types specially handled by this method (such as <code>int</code> or <code>string</code>) and/or to plain-old-data types (POCO or POJO types) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion above.</p>.

 **Returns:**